suptext/suptext.github.io/docs/past/2024/02/28/whose-stack-is-it-anyway.md

 `28 February 2024` `| AoIR 2024 workshop submission`
 > Choosing the right tech for our projects can feel nothing short of a gamble.
 > Whether you're building research or industry products, the tools we use often remain veiled in shrouds of technical terms, outdated dependencies and obscure documentation—if available at all.

-> The stack, or more often, your stack, comprises the very tooling infrastructure that enables you to do technical work, from charting data to packaging websites and authoring collaborative documents to hosting fully distributed computing clusters.
+*The stack*, or more often, *your stack*, comprises the very tooling infrastructure that enables you to do technical work, from charting data to packaging websites and authoring collaborative documents to hosting fully distributed computing clusters.
-> Ideally, meticulously organised (but more likely barely standing), these towering builds can be found at any scale: take out one piece and watch them come tumbling down.
+Ideally, meticulously organised (but more likely barely standing), these towering builds can be found at any scale: take out one piece and watch them come tumbling down.

 More concretely, stacks compromise the soft- and hardware components, tools, chains and modules that your project simply cannot function without (Leeftink & Angus, 2022)/
 Or rather, no project can function without: all our digital work depends on a long-winded road of developer considerations stretching as far as the first operating systems and likely much further.